 When a group of college students return to school after a summer apart, they’re excited to see each other again and start a new year.
-However, their blindness to abuse within their own circle of friends leads to an out-of-control downward spiral with no one to stop it.
+Their blindness to abuse within their own circle of friends, however, leads to an out-of-control downward spiral with no one to stop it.
 Relationships and lives fall apart as they struggle to find their places in their own worlds.
 An exploration of friendship, abuse, love, and depression, Complacency asks the audience who will help those that the system refuses to see.

 By Tess R. Ornstein

 On one smoldering hot day, the sudden disappearance of five-year old Kea Charmichael sends her multi-racial family into a rapidly declining tailspin.
 Situated at a time when intersecting oppressions and privileges met head on (Los Angeles, 1992, at the cusp of the Los Angeles and Rodney King riots) Cherubim explores how trauma resurrects supposedly quieted racism in both the systemic and interpersonal spheres.
 Join us as we radically reconsider familial race relation, notions of trauma, gender politics, and class fluidity (or lack thereof) in Cherubim.

 Medea & Jude

 Freely adapted from Euripides' "Medea" by Zachary Apony in collaboration with Katja Gottlieb-Steir

 This reimagining of Euripides’ Medea tells the story of an isolated woman & her ambitious ex-wife.
 They risk everything in an attempt to claim power on their own terms.
 Medea & Jude places this classic story in contemporary New York, where it remains just as resonant today as it was twenty-five centuries ago.